leinson/where-we-dine/README.md

 ## To Do

 ### Features
-- User can:
-    - Add available tags
-    - Add cuisine and price tags
 - Admin can:
     - Can edit all info about a restaurant afterwards
+    - Add types of cuisines to a restaurant  (in progress)
+    - Add price range to a restaurant

 ### Page and account management

 - User page, where the user can

     - See their own reviews
     - Remove own reviews
     - Remove own account

 - Admin right to remove anyone’s review, account, or any restaurant